When: Saturday, November 24, 2018 09:00 - Saturday, November 24, 2018 17:00

 The participation of all Maltese Christian denominations, NGOs, Groups and individuals is key so that we may produce of a comprehensive resolution during this conference.
 Via solid proposals that we agree upon, we will ask our European and national leaders to act according to the biblical and relational principles towards the economic issues facing Europe and Malta today and to seek a final solution of the refugee problem.
 We will insist that freedoms of speech and religion, presently being undermined be restored to the full.

-This resolution will then be presented to the relevant EU Institutions, the Maltese government and to the Media.
+This resolution will be presented to the relevant EU Institutions, the Maltese government and to the Media.
 This resolution aims to unleash our true Christian potential in politics.
 The aim is to create local awareness and to create a more supportive environment for the growth of proper Christian representation in the local as well as the European Parliament.
 The inter locution and communication between us all is therefore key to reaching this goal.
-It is a topic which affects us all in Malta and effects also every economy and jurisdiction in Europe.
+It was a topic which affects us all in Malta and effects also every economy and jurisdiction in Europe.

 |8:00||9:00||Welcome coffee and registration|